 In Niche marketing, the customers are rich and require high-end service.
 As competition is not that stiff, a marketer can quote premium price.
 The main requirements of Niche marketing segmentation are listed as follows:

 - Customers may have a specific type of need.

 - Customers may require a special type of services.

 - The marketer needs more skill and specialized knowledge.

 For example, insurance policy for football players.

 - Local Marketing:

-In local marketing level of segmentation, the focus is on local market.
-Marketing program is on local market.
-Marketing program is designed as per the need of local consumer group, cities, neighbourhood and even specific stores.
-In that reference the focus is on local appeals, local flavour, local usage, etc.
+In local marketing level of segmentation, the focus is on the local market.
+The marketing program is on the local market.
+The marketing program is designed as per the need of local consumer group, cities, neighborhood and even specific stores.
+In that reference, the focus is on local appeals, local flavor, local usage, etc.

 Here, the cost of production and promotion of goods may be high due to low production but competition will also be less since the marketers of other regions may not enter into the local market.